Top Guide to Lake Bunyonyi Uganda: All you need to know

 My boat driver was a wealth of knowledge about the history of the islands and the 200+ species of birds.
 You can see the pride in the way he talked about his home and the ways climate change has impacted the area.

-The people of Lake Bunyonyi
+The people of Lake Bunyonyi, Uganda

-Two tribes live around Lake Bunyonyi, the Bakiga and the Batwa people.
+wo tribes live around Lake Bunyonyi, the Bakiga and the Batwa people.
 The Batwa are especially notable because they were introduced to the area after being evicted from Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.

 The Batwa people changed the landscape of the area, continuing to practice their traditions and keep their culture thriving in this new place.
 They were considered the first people to live in Bwindi and were also known as the Batwa pygmies.